ravithejaburugu/ravitest/sourcing/TwitterStream/TwitterConsumerStreaming/README.md

 # Twitter Consumer Streaming
 ## Overview
-This project consumes the 'TwitterHandle' topic from the Kafka broker through Kafka consumer and stores into MongoDB.
+This project consumes the specified (default: twitterhandle) topic from the Kafka broker through Kafka consumer and stores into MongoDB.

 ## Instructions